 - Other transforming or subsetting functions.

-- There are some vectorized functions.
-They return more complex structures like lists, vectors, matrices, and arrays.
+- Some vectorized functions which return more complex structures like lists, vectors, matrices, and arrays.

 So, let us start with apply(), which operates on arrays:

-my.matrx is a matrix with 1-5 in column 1, 6-10 in column 2, and 11-15 in column 3. my.matrx is being used to show some of the basic uses for the apply function.
+my.matrx is a matrix with 1-5 in column 1, 6-10 in column 2, and 11-15 in column 3. my.matrx is used to show some of the basic uses of the apply function.

 Example 1: Using apply to find row sums

-What If we want to summarize the data in matrix m by finding the sum of each row?
-The arguments are X = m, MARGIN = 1 (for row), and FUN = sum
+We will summarize the data in matrix m by finding the sum of each row.
+The arguments are; X = m, MARGIN = 1 (for row), and FUN = sum.

-It returned a vector containing the sums for each row.
+It will return a vector containing the sums for each row.

 Example 2: Creating a function in the arguments

-What if we want to be able to find how many data points (n) are in each column of m? .we are using columns, MARGIN = 2, thus, we can use length function to do this.
+Now, we will find how many data points (n) are in each column of m by using columns, MARGIN = 2.
+Thus, we can use the length function to do this.

 There isn’t a function in R to find n-1 for each column.
-So if we want to, we have to create our own Function.
-If the function is simple, you can create it right inside the arguments for applying.
-In the arguments, I created a function that returns length – 1.
+So, if we want to create our own function and if the function is simple, you can create it right inside the arguments for applying.
+In the arguments, we created a function that returns length – 1.